ionos-cloud/ionosctl/docs/commands/image/README.md

 ## Description

-The sub-command of `ionosctl image` allows you to see information about images available.
+The sub-commands of `ionosctl image` allow you to see information about the Images available.

 ## Options